 8. Post at the right times

-When utilizing your analytics you can see the exact days and times that your profile is bringing in the most views.
+When utilizing your analytics, you can see the exact days and times your profile brings in the most views.
 With that in mind, it’s also nice to know that historically the worst days to post on Instagram are Sundays and Wednesdays, and the best days to post are Mondays and Thursdays.

 Using your insights tab to find the best posting times can help you plan your entire Instagram marketing calendar.